 We lease approximately 10,700 square feet of space at the Innovation Park of the EPFL (École Polytechnique Fédérale Lausanne), Switzerland.
 This property serves as our corporate headquarters, our research facility and laboratories.
 We believe that using the EPFL facilities instead of building our own infrastructure helps us to maximize the value of our research and development capital and make efficient use of our funds as we continue to build and develop our pipeline.
-Due to the expansion of our research and development team and addition of scientists, we have entered into an agreement with EPFL to lease an additional 240 square meters of space in the Innovation Park.
-We are planning to occupy this space in November, 2016.
-We believe that once we have this additional space, our existing facilities are sufficient to meet our current needs.
+We believe that our existing facility is sufficient to meet our current needs and that suitable additional space is available as and when needed in the future on commercially reasonable terms.